Project

 Actions #5

-Updated by Scott Lampert over 1 year ago
+Updated by Scott Lampert about 2 years ago

 I cannot reproduce this after it started working.
 Even uninstalling and reinstalling the nut package does not seem to set up the conditions to make the error happen.
 I'm not sure if uninstalling the package also removes the old configuration.
 If it doesn't, then that would explain why it continues to work.
 The only other thing I could think to try would be to do a complete fresh install of pfsense, install the nut package, and see if it reproduces this condition.
 Unfortunately, I'm not in a position to do this currently.